Tensions Build In NPR Newsroom Over Handling Of Sexual Harassment Allegations

 A Look At Workplace Policies Meant To Prevent Sexual Harassment

 An NPR reporter, then 25, told me she called Oreskes in August 2016 to talk about improving her standing when offered a job to go elsewhere.
-After she told Oreskes she was about to visit a relative in Connecticut, he invited her for drinks at his family's beachhouse there, suggesting they could continue the conversation over wine.
-She did not follow up, and kept her distance afterward.
+After she told Oreskes, she was about to visit a relative in Connecticut, he invited her for drinks at his family's beach house there, suggesting they could continue the conversation over wine.
+She did not follow up and kept her distance afterward.

-Also last year, a former NPR editor in her 30s says she was was pressured by Oreskes to meet for dinner after she asked for career guidance.
+Also last year, a former NPR editor in her 30s says she was pressured by Oreskes to meet for dinner after she asked for career guidance.
 She had been interested in exploring a second stint at NPR as well.
-The then-NPR news chief made clear after the conclusion of the dinner that he had all night to spend with her.
-She decided not to apply to NPR, and says she found the experience bewildering as she tried to sort out whether what she had experienced was truly sexual harassment.
+The then-NPR news chief made it clear after the conclusion of the dinner that he had all night to spend with her.
+She decided not to apply to NPR and says she found the experience bewildering as she tried to sort out whether what she had experienced was truly sexual harassment.

 An NPR producer in her 50s recalled a moment earlier this year when Oreskes placed his open palm on her stomach as he passed by, in what she considered a strong, lingering caress.

-This past summer, an unemployed broadcast journalist in her 30s says she received messages from Oreskes on Facebook and that he kept pushing for drinks and dinners.
-She concluded that such socializing was the price of his mentoring, but thought it inappropriate.
-She says he asked her about past relationships, told her he would fall asleep thinking of her, and one night walked her home.
+This past summer, an unemployed broadcast journalist in her 30s says that she received messages from Oreskes on Facebook and that he kept pushing for drinks and dinners.
+She concluded that such socializing was the price of his mentoring but thought it inappropriate.
+She says he asked her about past relationships, told her he would fall asleep thinking of her and one night walked her home.
 She returned to her apartment alone and decided against applying to NPR because there would be an expectation of a physical involvement.
 "I knew it was leading in that direction," she told me.
 "I didn't want to go there for a job."

 "Our intention was honorable.
 The execution was poor."

-These episodes, with one exception, were not reported to NPR's HR department before the past few days.
+These episodes, with one exception, were reported to NPR's HR department only in the past few days.

-However, many women at the all-staff meeting Friday told Mohn he had had more than enough information to act upon earlier.
+However, many women at the all-staff meeting Friday told Mohn that he had had more than enough information to act upon earlier.

 According to attendees, Mohn said he and the network's chief counsel, Jonathan Hart, sat down with Oreskes last month to discuss the two older allegations from his tenure at The New York Times.
-Because many of the internal warnings centered around rumor, rather than specific incidents, NPR's leadership did not feel it could act more severely, Mohn said.
+Because many of the internal warnings centered on rumor rather than specific incidents, NPR's leadership did not feel it could act more severely, Mohn said.
 It had no concrete proof he had overstepped the boundaries articulated after the rebuke stemming from the internal complaint filed in October 2015.

 In that way, Mohn said, he hewed too closely to legal guidelines and did not adequately take into account the human repercussions.